ericauld/cutlass/media/docs/gemm_api_3x.md

 inputs are ready.
 We contrast this with the `kernel::` layer API, which schedules the collectives over *independent* tiles in the grid.

-EA: This seems important, but I don't understand it
+EA: OK, I think I get this now.
+But where does a CTA enter the picture?

 The Collective API includes both the "mainloop" of matrix multiply-accumulate, and the epilogue.
 This API is the composition point for optimizations such as